 Everything Halloween A-Z

-This Halloween party game from Party Games Now includes a free printable worksheet.
-Set a timer for eight minutes, and then have guests fill in as many Halloween-related words as they can on the worksheet that start with each letter of the alphabet.
+This Halloween word game free printable worksheet makes setting up this activity a snap.
+Set a timer for eight minutes, and then have guests fill in as many Halloween-related words as they can on the worksheet that starts with each letter of the alphabet.
 The person with the most words gets a prize.

 35 of 36